paypal/TLS-update/README.md

 To check Java, first verify that Java runtime 6 or higher is installed by running `java -version` from command line.
 If you have Java 5 or below, please upgrade it first.
 Then download [the provided test application](java).
 And in a shell on your **production system**, run:
 `> java -jar TlsCheck.jar`

-- On success, `PayPal_Connection_OK` is printed.
+- On success, `Successfully connected to TLS 1.2 endpoint.` is printed.
-- On failure a networking exception will be thrown.
+- On failure, `Failed to connect to TLS 1.2 endpoint.` is printed.

 #### PayPal Java SDK support